 Job loss is a very stressful event that causes a wide variety of reactions and changes in the people who experience it.
-A number of factors may have influenced the way you reacted to your layoff.
-These include the following:

-– The circumstances of the layoff
+– The circumstances of the dismissal

-– Your personal situation and characteristics
+Your situation and characteristics

 Circumstances Of The Layoff